sangtvo/Inter-Advance-SQL-Queries/README.md

 ---
 Orders table that includes purchases and logs table includes all metadata associated with an order.

-#### Write a query to output all unique set of order_id and merchant_name that were created in January 2021, and whether the order has any history of having been declined.
+#### A query to output all unique set of order_id and merchant_name that were created in January 2021, and whether the order has any history of having been declined.

+Desired output: order_id | merchant_name | has_declined_log

 Approach:
 * CTE with only January 2021 data and filter by using EXTRACT year and month from order_created_at